grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    There are different strategies to updating the dashboards:

-   1. Replace the queries of histograms in an existing dashboard or add a new dashboard with the new native histogram queries.
+   1. Add new dashboards with the new native histogram queries.
 This is the cleanest and recommended solution, but does require looking at different dashboards for data before and after the migration, while the retention time of the data runs out.
 Thus it is recommended to publish the new dashboard when sufficient time has passed to serve users with the new data.
    1. Add a dashboard variable on top of your dashboard to be able to switch between classic histograms and native histograms.
 Currently there's no direct support for selectively enabling and disabling queries in Grafana ([issue 79848](https://github.com/grafana/grafana/issues/79848)), however there's a relatively easy workaround.
 Let the variable take the values -1 or 1 and call it for example `latency_metrics`.
 Add the following two queries to the panel:

       ```
       <classic_query> < ($latency_metrics * +Inf)
       ```